Questions & Answers

 A separation of traffic and pedestrian traffic

-turn off the source of electricity or separate the operative from it urgently by hand.
+separate the operative from the source of electricity urgently by hand.

-report the incident to the eletricity company and then the Health and Safety Authority.
+report the incident to ESB Networks and then the Health and Safety Authority.

 turn off the source of electricity or separate the operative from it with a non conductive object.